How to shine in a Zoom Interview

 About the author

-Laura is a qualified executive coach, EMCC Certified with over 20 years’ experience in executive search and recruitment.
-She’s the owner of Interview Techniques, a leading provider of interview and career coaching services.
-For a consultation, please call 087 669 1192 or leave a message on https://interviewtechniques.ie/contact/
+Laura McGrath is a qualified executive coach, EMCC Certified with over 20 years’ experience in executive search and recruitment.
+She’s the owner of Interview Techniques, a leading provider of interview and career coaching services and has been a guest lecturer with Trinity College Dublin and TU Dublin.
+She’s given master interview classes with Institute of Chartered Accountants.
+For a consultation, please call 087 669 1192 or go to https://interviewtechniques.ie/contact/